 Dr. Aumatma: My greatest hope is for women to be able to have the relationship with our bodies and with ourselves.
 This means allowing ourselves to be in charge.
 This means not giving our power over to our doctors, or our friends, or Dr. Google, as an example.
 Instead, it is about being in tune with ourselves.
 We can use that as our guide on our healing journeys rather than some external power or authority.

-Spotify Podcast Playlist on Fertility
+Check out the Spotify Podcast Playlist for all episodes on Fertility

 About Dr Aumatma